transitland/www-transit-land/_posts/2017-01-21-transit-connections-to-swiss-mountains.md

 About a month ago I hopped over to Germany to start a holiday trip over Christmas and the New Year.
 I flew into Frankfurt but I would be returning to Chicago from Zurich, Switzerland, almost three weeks later.
 I had spent two hours in Zurich in 2016 on a layover, and I was struck by the city's beauty and their amazing public transport system.
 I made it a priority to revisit Zurich, to have a proper stay.

+Before I left, I was already working to import the single GTFS transit feed for the whole country into Transitland, so I was aware of some of the transit systems.
+That work continues because the feed is massive; it has more than 400 operators and I need to add metadata about each of them.

 I arrived the night before my mountain trip to a hotel – a 3 minute walk to the nearest entrance to Zurich's _hauptbahnhof_ (main station) – and I spent that whole evening planning an epic transit and mountain adventure the next day.
 (I stayed in because it's also pretty expensive to go out in Zurich, so I was also saving my money for what turned out to be an _expensive _ epic trip.)

 **When in Switzerland, I figured, you should spend time outside on a mountain.
 And there's no exception in the winter.**